needle4j/needle4k/README.md

   @InjectIntoMany // Mock object will be created and injected automatically everywhere private MetricsService metricsService;

-  @javax.inject.Inject // Inject components directly into test using standard annotations private EntityManager entityManager;
+  @Inject // Inject components directly into test using standard annotations private EntityManager entityManager;

   @ObjectUnderTest // Create testet component and inject dependencies into it